 Water bucket — Goats need fresh water daily.
 This is one reason it’s not any additional work to care for three or four goats than it is to care for one.
 Even if they don’t finish a bucket of water, you need to dump it and give them fresh water once or twice a day.
 If you see poop in it, it must be changed immediately.
 Goats won’t drink from a bucket that has poop in it.
 A two-gallon bucket is fine if you have only a few goats.
 Once you have five or six goats it’s better to get a second two-gallon bucket than to provide a single five-gallon bucket.
 It’s that poop thing.
 If a goat poops in a bucket, it’s always nice to have another bucket available for them, in case it’s still a few hours from chore time.

 Milk stand — If you are buying a doe in milk, you need a milk stand.
 Do not even try to milk a goat without a milk stand.
-Very few does will stand in the middle of a barn and let you milk them, and it is not worth trying when you are new to milking, and you have a doe that’s a total stranger to you.
+Very few does will stand in the middle of a barn and let you milk them.
+It is not worth trying when you are new to milking and you have a doe that’s a total stranger to you.
 Click here to learn more about milking a goat.

 To learn more about goats, check out my Beginner’s Guide to Goats.

 Subscribe to my weekly newsletter!

 My weekly newsletter includes recipes and articles on homesteading, raising livestock, health, and gardening.